sgmess/HollowClock5Plus/README.md

 # Hollow Clock 5 Plus

 The Hollow Clock 5 Plus is an ESP32-based clock with WiFi-enabled software.
-It’s designed to work with the Hollow Clock 5 by [Shiura](https://www.thingiverse.com/shiura).
+It’s designed to work with the Hollow Clock 5 by [Shiura](https://shiura.com/dfab/index-en.html).

 This version of the firmware offers full configurability via WiFi.
 You can scan for available access points, set time zones from a list, and automate daylight saving recalibration.
 See the screenshot below for more details.

-The original project is maintained at [here](https://www.thingiverse.com/thing:6647784).
+The original project is maintained at [Thingiverse](https://www.thingiverse.com/thing:6647784) or [Instructables](https://www.instructables.com/Hollow-Clock-V/)

 The code has been developed for the [SeedStudio XIAO](https://www.seeedstudio.com/Seeed-Studio-XIAO-ESP32C6-p-5884.html), but other ESP-based microcontrollers should work out of the box.